 I had an interesting encounter yesterday.
 The sequel was unpredictable.

 We live in a condominium complex consisting of three buildings.
-Ours is the largest, an L-shaped three story with 52 units, named Cornerstone at New Berlin’s Residences at City Center.
+Ours is the largest, an L-shaped three-story with fifty-two units, named Cornerstone at New Berlin’s Residences at City Center.
 The heated parking garage is below our building.
 We bought our unit ten years ago.
-We were of the first owners to move into our building.
+We were the first owners to move into our building.
 I have a home office in the second bedroom adjoining the main bedroom.
-I spend time in my office when not working on site at clients.
+I spend time in my office when not working on-site with clients.
 The workload has been quite quiet during the last few months as I move into my retirement phase.
-Consequently I am spending more time than usual in my office.
+Consequently, I am spending more time than usual in my office.
 My daily ritual includes tea at 10:00 am, collecting mail at the mailboxes in our lobby at 11:00 am.
-I almost never see other owners walking the corridors.
-This place is like a morgue, very quiet.
-I am up at 5:30 am and have breakfast after 6:00 am.
+I almost never see other owners walking along the corridors.
+This place is like a morgue, noticeably quiet.
+I get up at 5:30 am and have breakfast after 6:00 am.
 I watch the local TV news at noon at which time I eat lunch.
 Dinner time is around 6:00 pm with Linda.
 I appreciate the routine.

 In the spring, summer, and autumn months I go for daily walks.
-I have a regular 40 minute route.
-Very occasionally for a variation I walk a different path that takes an hour.
-Yesterday with the global warming causing extreme weather conditions, we had regular temperatures of 12 below zero, and wind chills 30 below.
+I have a regular 40-minute route.
+Very occasionally for a variation, I walk a different path that takes an hour.
+Yesterday with global warming causing extreme weather conditions, we had regular temperatures of 12 below zero, and wind chills of 30 below.
 I am indifferent if your metric is Fahrenheit or Celsius.
 Just understand it was bitterly cold.
-Our condo heating unit never seemed to stop running.
+Our condominium heating unit never seemed to stop running.

-Linda leaves for the office at 7:00 am, and returns home at 5:30 pm.
+Linda leaves for the office at 7:00 am and returns home at 5:30 pm.
 At around 1:30 pm yesterday I started to experience cabin fever.
 This occurs when you feel claustrophobia is setting in and you urgently need to get out to see people.
 I packed up my reading material and drove the 10 minutes to Brookfield Square Mall.
-I park at the back close to the one of the many entrances.
-This entry is at the food court, laid out in a large circular arrangement with about 15 food vendors.
-Your hunger can be satiated with any of steaks, stir fries, sandwiches, Italian, Chinese, or Mexican cuisine, and salads to name a few.
+I park at the back close to one of the many entrances.
+This entry is at the food court, laid out in a large circular arrangement with about fifteen food vendors.
+Your hunger can be satiated with any steaks, stir-fries, sandwiches, Italian, Chinese, or Mexican cuisine, and salads to name a few.

 The food court features about a hundred tables, each with its allocation of chairs.
 I sat at a table where I could observe passing foot traffic.
 Piped music provides entertainment.
 With the bitter cold on this Wednesday afternoon, the mall was not busy.
-I ordered a chocolate drink and small tasty cinnamon bun.
-Two years ago I had a large kidney stone.
+I ordered a chocolate drink and a small tasty cinnamon bun.
+Two years ago, I had a large kidney stone.
 Now removed, I require regular restroom visits.
-An hour later I had to take action.
+An hour later I had to act.

 As I approached the men’s room, I noticed a white man ahead of me heading in that direction as well.
-I guess he was in his 60s.
+He was in his sixties.
 He was shuffling his feet.
-I slowed my walk so as to not run ahead of him.
-I noticed that his shoes where several sizes too big for him.
-Had he walked normally he would have fallen out of his shoes.
-On closer inspection I saw that his trousers were far too large.
-He did not have a belt, and was hanging on to his pants for dear life so that they would not fall down.
+I slowed my walk so as not to run ahead of him.
+I noticed that his shoes were several sizes too big for him.
+Had he walked normally he would have fallen out of his shoes?
+On closer inspection, I saw that his trousers were far too large.
+He did not have a belt and was hanging on to his pants for dear life so that they would not fall.
 His coat was tattered and worn.
 After we completed our call of nature, we returned to the food court.
-By this time I saw that he had a very full scraggly beard, and an abundance of wild hair, all snow white.
+By this time, I saw that he had a very full scraggly beard, and an abundance of wild hair, all snow white.
 Neither had been cut in several years.
 I realized he was a homeless man.

 At 4:15 pm I decided to head home to miss most of the afternoon traffic.
-Our bank is a very short walk from our condo, and here I got another surprise.
-I went to the drive through ATM.
+Our bank is a short walk from our condominium, and here I got another surprise.
+I went to the drive-through ATM.
 I discovered that they had new software installed for 2018.
 In prior years when I requested cash, it offered to key in any amount, or a quick draw for $20, $40, $50, $70, or $100.
 This year it offered $50, $100, $150, $250, and $300.
 Last year it issued cash in ten and twenty denominations.
-This time in fifty’s.
+This time in fifties.
 I took my $100 and went home to face the music.

 I waited for Linda to get home, pour some wine, and look relaxed, prior to recounting my experience of the day.
-I knew that I would face a barrage of criticism for wasting our hard earned money.
+I knew that I would face a barrage of criticism for wasting our hard-earned money.
 Linda responded: Why did you not take this homeless man to a store, buy him shoes, trousers that fit, and while I was at it, a warm coat?
-I never seem to do the right thing.
+I never do the right thing.

 January 18, 2018